Headley, Surrey

 Headley is a village and civil parish in the North Downs in Surrey, England.
 The nearest settlements are, to the west, Mickleham and Leatherhead; to the north, Ashtead and Langley Vale; to the east, Walton-on-the-Hill; and to the south, Box Hill.
 It is just outside the M25 motorway encircling London.

+Headley is particularly known for its Heath, which has been under the care of the National Trust since 1946.

 History

 The Romans had an influence nearby, with the Roman Road to Noviomagus Reginorum, called by the Saxons Stane Street, some 2 km from the village, and a considerable Roman presence in the neighbouring village of Walton-on-the-Hill, with its scheduled ancient monument villa and other finds.

 Headley's land lay in the Saxons' Copthorne Hundred.
 As Saxon records are scant and the church and population were smaller, no church in Headley is known to have existed during this period; the first records of a church date after the Norman Conquest.
 Next to the present 19th-century church is a grotto, constructed using materials from the earlier 15th-century church and placed over the grave of the Revd Ferdinand Faithful.

 Headley appears in the Domesday Book of 1086 as the manor of Hallega.
 Radulfus (Ralph) de Felgeres held it.
 Its domesday assets were: 2 hides; 6 ploughs, woodland worth 15 hogs.
 It rendered £5 per year to its overlords.
 The survey records that the manor was held before the conquest by Countess Goda, who had granted it to her by her brother, King Edward the Confessor.
 Halle(g)a means a clearing in the heather, which is appropriate considering the village's position on a large patch of acidic topsoil of the generally alkaline North Downs.